cechandler/dissertation-paper/dissertation/source/00_front_matter.md

 # Contributors and Funding Sources

-The faculty members serving on committee of this dissertation are Dr. David Headlam, Dr. Ricardo Zohn-Muldoon, Dr. David Liptak, and Dr. Lisa Jakelski.
+The faculty members serving on the committee of this dissertation are Dr. David Headlam (Theory), Dr. Ricardo Zohn-Muldoon (Composition), Dr. David Liptak (Composition), and Dr. Lisa Jakelski (Musicology).
 I am deeply grateful for their time, thoughts, and guidance.
 I am additionally thankful for my colleagues at the University of Richmond whose stimulating questions during a presentation of this paper helped me to articulate several aspects of the dissertation with greater clarity.
 The analytical foundation of this paper is built upon the work of Dr. Dora Hanninen, and I am grateful to Dr. Robert Morris for first exposing me to her work.
 While Dr. Hanninen did not personally contribute to the preparation of this document, I am indebted to her scholarship.

 I completed the work in this dissertation without any outside funding sources.